abb-cf/to-do-list-app/README.md

 # to-do-list-app
-simple to-do list application built using JavaScript
+simple to-do list application built using JQuery

 allows users to add to, cross out and delete items from a sortable list